Cray-HPE/docs-csm/install/configure_mellanox_spine_switch.md

 ## Configure Uplink

-TODO What is needed to configure Uplink on Mellanox spine switch

 The uplink ports are the ports connecting the spine switches to the downstream switches, these switches can be aggregation, leaf, or spine switches.